Different Australian Courts - How Do They Work?

 There are many different levels of Courts and Tribunals in Australia and you may have wondered how they all work.
 Each Court and Tribunal has its own special function and deals with distinct matters at both federal and state levels.
-Here is an outline of the different Courts and Tribunals you may come across in Australia.
+Here is a brief outline of the different Courts and Tribunals you may come across in Australia.

 Australia’s Federal Courts